porsche-design-system/porsche-design-system/packages/components/src/components/textarea/textarea.examples.md

-<ComponentHeading name="Textarea Wrapper"></ComponentHeading>
+<ComponentHeading name="Textarea"></ComponentHeading>

-The `p-textarea-wrapper` component is a styling wrapper for the native HTML `<textarea>` form element.
+The `p-textarea` component is a multi-line text input control.
 Don't use a Textarea component if you want to allow users to enter shorter responses that are no longer than a single line, such as a phone number or name.
 In this case, you should use the Text Field component.

 A `label` is a caption which informs the user what information a particular form field is asking for.
-The `p-textarea-wrapper` component can be used with or without a label, but it's recommended to keep the label visible for better accessibility whenever possible.
+The `p-textarea` component can be used with or without a label, but it's recommended to keep the label visible for better accessibility whenever possible.
 When used without a label, it's best practice to provide a descriptive label text for screen readers.

 While a `placeholder` is optional but recommended to be set whenever bits of example content or hints shall be shown to give the user visual cues to fill out the form.